wds4/DCoSL/bounties/README.md

 Refactor Curated Lists, which is already built and currently functional as an app in the Pretty Good Apps desktop client, as a website with a stellar UX.

-Broken down into phases:

-## Phase 1 (basic Curated Lists explorer) bounty: 10,000,000 sats, or make me an offer

-## Phases 2-5 bounties: to be determined

 # [Curated Graphs](./curatedGraphs)

 A prototype for Curated Graphs is under construction in Pretty Good Apps, currently under the name: Curated Channels.
 The basic idea is that a graph is composed of two lists: one list for nodes, one for edges.
 The basic tools for list curation can therefore be leveraged for curation of graphs.